 '''

+youngest female, youngest male, oldest female, oldest male

+import library

 read csv from

 https://priscilla.fitped.eu/data/pandas/titanic.csv

+explore dataset

 '''

 Load the data from titanic.csv.
 Examine the data in the dataset and use the grouping and aggregate functions to see which port had the most passengers boarding.
 In the dataset, this information is in the Embarked column, where the abbreviations represent the following ports: